dayusun/PQTR/README.md

 ### Distribution setting

-Set `errdist` to change the distribution setting of Y given the predictors.
+Set `errdist` to change the distribution of Y given the predictors.

 * `t` : Student's t distribution
 * `chi`: Chi-sq distribution